 Luke’s swimming journey has had its challenges but through sheer determination and perseverance he has reached Stage 6, consistently improving all the time, so much so that he has also joined our Rookie Lifeguard programme!

-Ready to get started your swimming lesson journey?
-Enquire today and our friendly swim team will be in touch.
+Ready to get started on your swimming lesson journey?

 We caught up with Luke’s mum, Clare, who gave us some information about Luke’s initial struggles with lessons and why it was worth the hard work and perseverance.